Reds vs. Red Sox Player Props Betting Odds

-Jonathan India is one of the players with prop bets available when the Boston Red Sox and the Cincinnati Reds play at Fenway Park on Tuesday (starting at 7:10 PM ET).
+Jonathan India is among the players with prop bets for the taking when the Boston Red Sox and the Cincinnati Reds meet at Fenway Park on Wednesday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!